omar0ali/spaceinvaders-game-cli/README.md

 For now mouse `[LM] left click` to shoot beams, and moving the mouse left and right will move the spaceship. `[H]` key will drop health kit to increase spaceship health. `[P]` key to pause the game.

 ### Default Configuration File
 Configuration file added for the player to freely change/update entity's attributes.
+The config file saved as `config.toml`.

 ```toml
 [spaceship]